lobanov/elm-taskport/README.md

 </script>
 ```

 Substitute the actual version of the Elm package instead of `MODULE_VERSION`.
 The module will check that both sides use the correct version to prevent subtle and hard-to-find bugs.
+Of course, developers can choose to distribute the JS file with the rest of the application.
+In this case, simply save it locally, add to your codebase, and modify the path above accordingly.

-For Elm applications that have separate JavaScript files and use something like Webpack to produce minified builds, TaskPort can be
+For Elm applications that have separate JavaScript files and use something like Webpack to produce minified builds, TaskPort JavaScript code can be
-inluded as a Node module.
+included as a Node module.

 ```sh
 npm add --save elm-taskport # or yarn add elm-taskport --save